aminafara123/discord-drover/README.md

 Binary detection: supports snap, .deb (`discord`), flatpak (`flatpak run com.discordapp.Discord`), and common paths (`/usr/share/discord/Discord`, `/usr/lib/discord/Discord`, `/opt/Discord/Discord`).
 Use `DISCORD_CMD=... discord-drover` to force a path.

+Proxy reachability: the launcher pings the configured proxy (2s) and falls back to direct mode if unreachable.
+Set `DISCORD_DROVER_SKIP_PROXY_CHECK=1` to skip the check (not recommended unless you’re sure the proxy is up).

 ### Linux Mint 21/22
 - Use the same steps as Ubuntu.
 Mint is Ubuntu-based, so `sudo ./install.sh` or `sudo apt install ./pkg/discord-drover-linux_<ver>.deb` works out of the box.
 - Tested with Mint 21/22 (Cinnamon, X11/Wayland).
 Voice should route over TCP/TURN when `DISABLE_NON_PROXIED_UDP=1`.